-Terese graduated with her degree in Sustainable Science Management and has worked in law and politics here in Maui.
-She is on the boards of Maui Tomorrow and HFUU the Haleakala Chapter.
-She is incredibly intelligent researcher who is passionate about helping her community and the environment.
+Terese graduated with her degree in Sustainable Science Management and has worked in law and politics and grew up on a farm here in Maui.
+On top of being an incredible mother, Terese is a champion for food security, whose college capstone was food hubs and creating food security on Maui.
+She has sat on the boards of Maui Tomorrow and HFUU the Haleakala Chapter and was a graduate of the HFUU FAM program.
+She is an incredibly intelligent researcher who is passionate about helping her community and the environment.
 She devotes much of her free time to learning about subjects that can help improve her surroundings and volunteers for various organizations throughout the island.

 Jody Bowman was born and raised in Ha’iku where she carries on her parents’ organic gardening/farming practices.
 She has lived and gardened in Hawai’i, Minnesota, Oregon, Washington and Alaska.
 She has a bookkeeping business and recently moved back to Maui, taking on her family’s farm.
 Jody feels it is important for us to reclaim our ability to grow most of our own food here in Hawai’i.
 She is inspired to grow even more healthy food, native plants and to keep learning with our community.